gengwensu/IOTdata/README.md

   "ok"
 }
 ```
-the server should respond with 404 to all other requests not listed above
+The service should respond with 404 to all other requests not listed above

 # environment & build
  require Go